The Greenwood Initiative

 At Bloomberg, we believe in facts and data.

 In 2022, Bloomberg Philanthropies’ Greenwood Initiative announced the creation of the Black Wealth Data Center (BWDC).
-The data platform is a go-to resource for practitioners and policymakers working to address wealth disparities, making relevant data available so they can develop and implement effective programs and policies to help ensure more Americans can achieve the American Dream.
+The data platform is a go-to resource for decision-makers working to address wealth disparities, making relevant data available so they can help ensure more Americans can achieve the American Dream.

 Major Investments in Historically Black Medical Schools